 Transport and storage activities are exercised according to the public service concession regime.
 Transport activity is performed exclusively by one company in the whole continental Portuguese territory: REN Gasodutos, SA is the current (and only) transport network operator.
 REN Armazenagem, SA and Transgás Armazenagem, SA are the subterranean storage operators.
-These activities are regulated by DGEG and by ERSE.
-The regulation includes supervision, namely adhering to legal and regulatory provisions applicable to the concession contract (which, mainly, are DGEG's competence) and, on the other hand, the promotion of competition between operators, assuring access to the networks in equal circumstances (ERSE's competence).
+Both these activities are regulated by DGEG and by ERSE.
+The regulation includes supervision, namely supervision of the enforcement by the operators of legal and regulatory provisions applicable to the concession contract (which, mainly, are DGEG's competence) and, on the other hand, the promotion of competition between operators, assuring access to the networks in equal circumstances (ERSE's competence).